Mechanobiology & Biomaterials group

 at the University of Mons

-We seek to understand how the physico-chemical properties of the extracellular matrix (ECM) regulate signaling pathways and cellular functions.
-To this aim, we control the cell microenvironment to modulate the cell-substrate adhesions, which are coupled to the contractile cytoskeleton to form major sites of force transmission.
-This mechanical coupling enables cells to sense, adapt and respond to physical changes in the environment.
-Our goal is to identify how mechanical constraints and force transmission can regulate important biological processes such as tissue repair, tumor metastasis and morphogenesis.
-We also study how micro-environmental signals can alter the nuclear morphology , its mechanical architecture and how it integrates with the transcriptional networks .
+We aim to understand how the physico-chemical properties of the extracellular matrix (ECM) regulate cellular signaling pathways and functions.
+To this end, we engineer the cell microenvironment to modulate cell–substrate adhesions, which are mechanically coupled to the contractile cytoskeleton—the primary site of force transmission within the cell.
+This mechanical coupling allows cells to sense, adapt to, and respond to physical changes in their surroundings.

-Our experimental approach of cell mechanics takes advantage of physical-chemistry of soft condensed matter and engineering sciences to address physiological questions at single-cell and tissue levels.
-We use a multidisciplinary approach that includes custom-built cell culture substrates, microforce assays, soft hydrogels, photopolymerization techniques, protein micropatterning, advanced optical microscopy, molecular and cell biology techniques and genetically-modified cell lines.
+Our experimental approach integrates concepts from the physical chemistry of soft condensed matter and engineering sciences to explore these questions at both the single-cell and tissue levels.
+We apply a multidisciplinary toolkit that includes custom-designed cell culture substrates, microforce assays, soft hydrogels, photopolymerization techniques, protein micropatterning, advanced optical microscopy, molecular and cell biology methods and genetically-modified cell lines.